 We will continue to select new local and international performers, while at the same time past performers will return to future events.

 We have many queries as to why various Air Forces are not present at the event.

 Aside from the civil side of the event, the Australian International Airshow is the preeminent event for showcasing the Royal Australian Air Force (RAAF) and is run in conjunction with the Chief of Air Force Symposium.

 Invites to foreign Air Forces are sent by Chief of Air Force to respective heads of foreign Air Forces to attend the symposium and to consider supporting the event with aircraft for static and flying displays.
 Factors such as operational requirements and budgets, political considerations and distance are some of the reasons that invitees may, or may not, decided to attend.

-Foreign Air Forces that attended the 2015 event included: United States Air Force, Republic of Singapore Air Force, Japanese Air Self-Defence Force, French Air Force and the Royal New Zealand Air Force.
+In 2017, Foreign Air Forces in attendance included the Royal Air Force (A400M), Royal Canadian Air Force (CC130J), US Navy (P8 Poseidon), United States Air Force, Republic of Singapore Air Force, Japanese Air Self-Defence Force, French Air Force and the Royal New Zealand Air Force.
 Some of the participating Air Forces at previous events have included the Royal Air Force, United States Navy, Russian Air Force and the Royal Canadian Air Force.

 We continue to work with the RAAF in developing relationships with Air Forces within the region and beyond with the aim of increased participation at future events.

 We are very grateful for the support we receive from the RAAF and any Foreign Air Force attending the 2019 event.
 Their participation takes a large operational, financial and logistical commitment – not just for the military asset to attend, but also for the associated personnel it takes to manage its attendance.